PLAN 672: Urban Data Analytics in R

 Efforts to protect development along the coast through the placement of coastal protection infrastructure have fundamentally changed the composition of shorelines along the U.S. coast (Gittman et al. 2015).
 Coastal protection infrastructure, also called shoreline armoring, are physical structures typically made of rock or concrete that are placed along ocean-facing and inland shorelines in order to either (a) offer protection from storm surges and flooding, or (b) stabilize coastal land and halt erosion.
 Examples of these types of structures include seawalls, riprap, rock revetments, and bulkheads.
 These protections rarely accomplish their goals.
 Despite this, owners (including govts.) continue to invest in this infrastructure.

 In this homework, I want you to test the efficacy of different predictive (non-linear) model of whether or not a parcel is armored or not.
-The data set is coastal parcels for two counties in FL (posted in Canvas), which contains the variable type that refers to whether th parcel is armored or not.
+The data set is coastal parcels for two counties in FL (posted in MS Teams), which contains the variable type that refers to whether th parcel is armored or not.
 You have a wide range of options with regards to the predictors.
 You are welcome to construct additional predictors by taking advantage of the parcel boundaries and location (such as distance to highway interchange or size of the parcel etc.).
 Make sure that report on your preferred predictive model based on different accuracy statistics and validation.
 What are the most important/useful predictors?

 Readings/Resources

-Oct 31 (Mon), Nov 2 (Wed) Clustering & Unsupervised Classification
+Nov 18 (Mon) Clustering & Unsupervised Classification

 Tutorials/Slides